JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-libraries-to-npm.md

-[//]: # (title: Publish your library to NPM – tutorial)
+[//]: # (title: Publish your library to npm – tutorial)

-In this tutorial, you'll learn how to publish your Kotlin Multiplatform library targeting JS or WasmJS to the [NPM](https://www.npmjs.com/) repository.
+In this tutorial, you'll learn how to publish your Kotlin Multiplatform library targeting JS or WasmJS to the [npm](https://www.npmjs.com/) repository.

 To publish your library, you'll need to:

-1. Set up credentials, including [an account on NPM](https://docs.npmjs.com/creating-a-new-npm-user-account) and [an access token](https://docs.npmjs.com/creating-and-viewing-access-tokens).
+1. Set up credentials, including [an account on npm](https://docs.npmjs.com/creating-a-new-npm-user-account) and [an access token](https://docs.npmjs.com/creating-and-viewing-access-tokens).
 2. Configure the publishing plugin in your library's project.
 3. Provide the access token (and one-time password if two-factor authentication is enabled) to the publishing plugin so it can upload your artifacts.
 4. Run the publication task, either locally or using continuous integration.